giocomai/castarter/README.md

 ## Database

-To keep track of the urls we are working on, `castarter2` facilitates storing urls, as well as some basic metadata about them, in an orderly fashion.
+To keep track of the urls we are working on, `castarter` facilitates storing urls, as well as some basic metadata about them, in an orderly fashion.

-These are the key tables to found in a `castarter2` database:
+These are the key tables to found in a `castarter` database:

 - `index_id` - a table with three columns: